Bilimora Gujarat, India Travel Guide

 Most foreign nationals need a visa to enter India.
 The Indian government has a few visa types, catering to various travel purposes.
 For convenience, many travelers use services like IVisa or VisaHQ for application assistance.

 Tourist Visa: This is the main common visa for visitors, for leisure.
 Business Visa: For those traveling for business purposes.
 E-Visa: A convenient option for citizens of many countries, applied online through the Indian government's official e-Visa portal.
 The e-Visa typically permits stays of up to 60 or 90 days for tourism, business, or medical treatment.
-The application process is entirely digital.
-Regular Visa: If you do not qualify for an e-Visa, apply through the Indian Embassy or Consulate in your home country.
+The process for applying is entirely digital.
+Regular Visa: If you do not qualify for an e-Visa, apply through the Indian Embassy or Consulate in your home country country.
 This process usually entails submitting physical documents and attending an interview.

 Valid for at least six months beyond your intended entry date, with two blank pages.